dlareau/dlareau.github.io/projects/KTANE_physical.md

 ### FAQ ###
 **Why did you do this?**
-Making things like these is my hobby, this project is/was just something I do for fun in my spare time.
+Making things like these is my hobby, this project is just something I do for fun in my spare time.

 **Are you going to make more than one? / Are you going to sell these?**
-No. Unless contacted by Steel Crate Games to expressly do so, this project will remain one of a kind and a purely non-commercial effort.
-I do not own the copyright for Keep Talking and Nobody Explodes and I don't feel like getting sued.
+No. I do not own the copyright for *Keep Talking and Nobody Explodes*.
+Unless contacted by Steel Crate Games to expressly do so, this project will remain one of a kind and a purely non-commercial effort.

 **Has anyone else done this before?**
 There have been a number of projects with similar goals, but all of the ones I